abheeg06/hotzone_v1/README.md

 `pip install pipenv`
 `python -m pipenv install django~=3.1.2`
 `python -m pipenv shell`
-You should launched a shubshell in virtual environment
+You should launched a subshell in virtual environment

 To run the server, execute the following commands in the subshell:
 `cd project`